-Often you can find fantastic illustrators who are devoted towards the practice and style of retro-futurism.
-Scenery depicting 1950s cafes and gas stations are just some of the brilliant works included.
+Often, you can find fantastic illustrators who are devoted to the practice and style of retro-futurism.
+Scenery depicting 1950s cafes and gas stations are just some of the brilliant works.
 Bright stripes are still used quite visibly in website layouts, often times included in soft background patterns.

 Paper and photographs are common themes throughout these designs, too.
 Notebooks and paper backgrounds may have typewriter-style lettering.
 This invokes a feeling of World War II technology with information transmission.
 Similarly this style can be compared to old-fashioned newsprint from the printing presses of the early 1900s.